-We're conditioned to believe that hard work is rewarded and those rewards will make us happier and our work will be more meaningful.
+We're conditioned to believe that the harder we work, the greater the rewards.
 But what happens when you work really hard and no one notices?

 Every organization seems to be searching for the secret sauce to employee engagement and healthy company culture.
 The truth is that many organizations only scratch the surface to harnessing employee engagement to reach the team's full potential.
 There is a wealth of research that indicates the biggest driver of employee engagement is more than Frisbee Fridays and snacks in the break room.